kalvarioz/REU-PSU-Research-Project/updatelog.md

 ## 7/1 - Reading through key paper presentation

+Doing some rehearsing to see how much i actually understand the paper, so far i got a decent understanding, doesn't seem too terrible.

+## 7/2 - Presenting key paper

+Went well, i think now my next plan is to continue looking through more papers, i am also beginning to write out my rough draft for my paper, introduction and stuff, some things to get the ball rolling.

-## 7/2 - Found a SUPER key paper, this has a lot of similarties of what i am planning on, and i can create something possibly more advanced..
+## 7/3 - Found a SUPER key paper, this has a lot of similarties of what i am planning on, and i can create something possibly more advanced..

-## 7/3
+This paper isn't directly related to TDA, but incorporates features that can be used in TDA, it's also in python.. so im not exactly sure how well this can be able to help, but worth a read.

-## 7/4
+## 7/4 - Reading papers

-## 7/5

-## 7/6
+I found a paper based on cascading failures, and it is more closely related to TDA, but it is pretty mathematical, ill need to probably dive a bit more into it to see how useful it can be.

+Lots of topics seem a bit off from TDA, so looking at my resources, i feel like its pretty tricky looking at these methods that other researchers used.

 ## 7/7 - Met with Dr. Ofori-Boateng - Lots of info!